romanchekashov/romanchekashov/README.md

 ### Hi there 👋
-Software Engineer with over 9+ years of experience in developing microservices, APIs, and web applications.
+Senior Java Software Engineer with over 9+ years of experience in developing microservices, APIs, and web applications.

-⚡ Solid skills in Java / Javascript / Go.
+⚡ Solid skills in Java / Javascript.
+Interested in Backend development.
-+ Master degree in CS
++ Master degree in Computer Science
 + Full-stack end-to-end development experience

 ✨ https://www.linkedin.com/in/romanchekashov/ ✨